Home Remedies for Instant Bloating Relief

-The tricky part about probiotics is that they may increase gas and bloating in the short-term.
+The tricky part about probiotics is that they may produce gas in the short-term.

-This is because it takes a while for your gut bacteria to change.
+This is because it takes a while for your gut bacteria to adjust in your intestines.
 Adding probiotics ‘shocks’ your bacteria and can produce gas until they get used to the incoming bacteria.

 Excess sodium is shown to cause water retention.
 Water retention is a trigger for many who suffer from bloating.

 Many of the tips above require some testing, trial and error.
 You should keep a food diary to record all of the different food combinations you eat in a given two week period.